Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 In 1992, the family moved to the United States to pursue educational opportunities for their children.
 They were encouraged by Mr. Cho’s sister who had immigrated before them.
 Mrs. Cho began working outside the home for the first time in order to make ends meet.

 The transition was difficult: none of the family spoke English.
 Both children felt isolated.
-The parents began a long period of hard labor and extended work hours at dry cleaning businesses.
+The parents began a long period of hard labour and extended work hours at dry cleaning businesses.
 English was not required to do their work, so both there and at home they spoke Korean.
 Sun stated that her brother seemed more withdrawn and isolated in the United States than he had been in Korea.
 She recalled that at times they were “made fun of,” but she took it in stride because she thought “this was just a given.”
 In about 2 years, the children began to understand, read, and write English at school.
 Korean was spoken at home, but Cho did not write or read Korean.

 The parents reported no disciplinary problems with their son.
 He was quiet and gentle and did not exhibit tantrums or angry outbursts.
 The family never owned weapons or had any in the house.
 At one point after Cho was in college, his mother found a pocket knife in one of his drawers, and she expressed her disapproval.
 He had few duties or responsibilities at home, except to clean his room.
 He never had a job during summers or over school breaks, either in high school or in college.
 The biggest issue between Cho and his family was his poor communication, which was frustrating and worrisome to them.
 Over the years, Cho spoke very little to his parents and avoided eye contact.
 According to one record the panel reviewed, Mrs. Cho would get so frustrated she would shake him sometimes.
 He would talk to his sister a little, but avoided discussing his feelings and reactions to things or sharing everyday thoughts on life, school, and events.
 If called upon to speak when a visitor came to the home, he would develop sweaty palms, become pale, freeze, and sometimes cry.
 Frequently, he would only nod yes or no.